DHTMLX/scheduler-docs/data/map_view.md

 - api/scheduler_map_start_config.md - sets the date to start displaying events from }}

-Starting from v7.1, other map configuration options are specified within object of the api/scheduler_map_settings_config.md property:
+Starting from v7.1, other map configuration options are specified within the object of the api/scheduler_map_settings_config.md property.
+The default map settings are the
+following:

 ~~~js
 scheduler.config.map_settings = {